Gochujang Aioli Recipe

 About Gochujang Aioli

-Gochujang Aioli is a versatile Korean sauce used for dipping and spreading.
+Gochujang Aioli is a versatile Korean sauce that can be used for dipping and spreading.
 It is spicy, tangy, and creamy, and takes hardly 5 minutes to prepare.

 This super-addictive sauce gets its spicy flavor from Gochujang (Korean chili paste).
 The creaminess and slightly sweet taste of mayonnaise balance the spice, resulting in a beautifully flavored Gochujang aioli sauce.
 The fermented flavor of gochujang also adds a subtle tangy taste to the spread.